bakersen/covid19-boda-tracing/README.md

-# covid19-boda-tracing
+# Covid19 Boda Boda Tracing
-Create a tracking form for Uganda government that will enable boda boda riders register their passengers in order to aid contact tracing for covid-19 patients
+Create a tracking form for Uganda government system that will enable boda boda riders register their passengers in order to aid contact tracing for covid-19 containment.